 The EM Residency Match Advice Series is back with its latest installment!
 We put the focus on emergency ultrasound fellowships, and our sage panel walks us through some of the changes to this year’s application cycle.
 For the first time, Ultrasound Fellowship Programs will participate in the NRMP match program.
 The Society for Clinical Ultrasound Fellowships (SCUF) provides the fellowship application service (similar to the role of ERAS, but shorter!) for the residency match.
 Hosted by Drs.
 Michael Gisondi and Michelle Lin, watch the video or listen to the podcast to learn about important changes to the application process and hear tips from our experts on what to consider when pursuing a career in emergency ultrasound.

 Welcome to another ultrasound-based case, part of the “Ultrasound For The Win!” (#US4TW) Case Series.
-In this case series, we focus on a real clinical case where bedside ultrasound changed the management or aided in the diagnosis.
-In this case, a 63-year-old man presents with a painful, warm, and erythematous area of his abdomen.
+In this case series, we focus on a real clinical case where point-of-care ultrasound changed the management of a patient’s care or aided in the diagnosis.
+In this case, a 57-year-old woman presents with chest pain and dyspnea.